• Skip to primary navigation

 • If you are using grape leaves, line the bottom of each warm jar with one or two leaves.

-• Using a jar lifter, carefully place jars in the canning rack, and then lower the rack into hot water bath.
+• Carefully place jars in the canning rack, and then lower into the hot water bath.
 There should be at least one inch of water over the tops of the jars.
 Add more water if necessary.

 • Return canner to high heat, cover, and quickly bring to a simmer, then reduce the heat slightly and process for 15 minutes.